 With your tools ready, you can now start performing your task.

-cut off the excess nail
+Cut off the excess nail

 Probably, your nails have grown a little more beyond the dipped nail.
 Cut off the excess length using the nail clippers.
 This shortens the entire process as you only have to focus on the dipped part of the nail.

-file the top layer
+File the top layer

 Using the nail buffer, file the top of the dipped nail to remove the seal.
 Buff away at least two-thirds of the polish from your nail, be careful not to cut down to your nail bed.
 Filing the top layer with a nail buffer ensures that the acetone effectively removes the remaining powder layer quickly.
 After filing, wipe off the excess dust from the nail.
 Repeat the process in case the top layer appears to be still significant.

-soak your nails in acetone
+Soak your nails in acetone

-Firstly, rub petroleum jelly to your fingertips and cuticles before soaking them in the acetone.
+Firstly, rub petroleum jelly to your fingertips and cuticles before soaking them in acetone.
 This is a technique to prevent the skin around your nails from drying out.
 Now submerge your fingers in the acetone in a bowl that is.
 Soak them for at least 20 minutes to enable the dip powder to loosen.
 You can use two small bowels.
 On removing fingers from acetone, place a cotton ball on each finger and wrap them with aluminum foil for the next 15 minutes.

-remove the foil
+Remove the foil

 After 15 minutes, remove the aluminum foil.
 Waggle it along with the cotton ball back and forth while you pull it off.
 Use the orange stick or metal pusher to scape off the excess powder that might remain on the nails.
 The powder should pull off easily without applying more pressure, if not, you will need to repeat the soaking process.
 Remember, patience is what you need in this process.

-nourishing the nails
+Nourishing the nails

 After buffing and whipping off any dust from your nails.
-You can now see your nails regaining its natural color.
+You can now see your nails regaining their natural color.
 But you are not yet done.
-Apply cuticle oil on each nail, including the nail beds and massage each nail.
+Apply cuticle oil on each nail, including the nail beds, and massage each nail.
 Cuticle oil leaves your fingers and nails nourished replacing all the moisture that was lost when acetone dries up.
 Extremely wash and sanitize your hands to remove any germ attracted through the entire process.?
 Your nails are now free from the dip powder.

 This is a step that most people will skip once they have removed dip powder from their nails.
 How do you that your nails after dip removal?
 Here is a tip.
 After dip removal, your nails will show signs of drying often.
-This call for extreme aftercare.
+This calls for extreme aftercare.
 Frequently apply cuticle oil on your nails to prevent this.

 Also Read: What Is Lip Piercing? and Lip Piercing Types